Anyone who's made it through a basic English class can probably identify nouns, adjectives, and adverbs.

-These essential parts of speech form the backbone of sentences and add a little spice by allowing us to modify the other words we use.
-A car becomes a new little red car, and a simple shirt turns into her favorite patterned shirt.
+These essential parts of speech form the backbone of sentences and add a little spice by allowing us to modify the other words.
+A car becomes a new small red car, and a simple shirt turns into her favorite patterned shirt.

 Before we take a closer look at these troublesome constructions, you need to make sure that you understand a few basic grammar terms.

 Now that we've gone over adjectives and clauses, it should be pretty easy to figure out what an adjective clause is.
 As the name suggests, it is a clause that acts as an adjective.
 These are always dependent.
 They can't stand on their own as sentences but are instead attached to independent clauses in order to modify nouns.